tablet-yellow

 Anesthesia Implications

-Therapeutic Effects: Arteriolar vasoconstriction
+Therapeutic Effects:

+Only given IM.
 Used to treat uterine atony after delivery of the baby and placenta.
 The primary use is to slow postpartum bleeding/hemorrhage.
 Methergine is typically used if Oxytocin was unsuccessful at slowing blood loss.
+May cause hypertension - this is why it is contraindicated in hypertensive/preeclamptic patients.
+Side effects also include severe nausea and vomiting.

 Preeclampsia, Hypertension, seizures, CVA, retinal detachment, and cardiac arrest

-IV push dose
+IV push dose:

 NOT given IV - this would potentially cause severe hypertension, vasoconstriction, and cerebral hemorrhage

-IM dose: 0.2 mg; Due to its long duration of action, a repeat dose may be given after 1 hour.
+0.2 mg; Due to its long duration of action, a repeat dose may be given after 1 hour.

 Chestnut.
 Chestnut’s obstetric anesthesia principles and practice.
 5th edition.
 2014.